IBM/cloud-native-starter-security-workshop/workshop/README.md

 In this workshop you'll learn how get startet with Application Security from two perspectives.

 * Platform configurations
-* Authentication and Authorization implementations
+* Authentication and Authorization implementation

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.